scidsg/hushline/docs/README.md

 3. (_Optional, but recommended_) Next, look for "Address Reservations" in your router settings.
 It may also be called "Static IP Addresses."
 Sometimes, when your router or device reboots, your Pi will get assigned a different IP address.
 We want to assign it an IP so you can have a predictable address in case you need to log back into your Pi.
 Assign it the IP address it currently has and give it a descriptive name.
    - For **Netgear routers**, try the Advanced tab > Setup > LAN Setup > Address Reservations > Add.
    - For **TP-Link routers**, try Advanced > DHCP Server > Address Reservation > Add.
-   - All routers are different, so make sure to look at the manufacturer's instructions if you can't find the settings.
+   - All routers are different, so look at the manufacturer's instructions if you can't find the settings.

 #### Raspberry Pi
 1. Now that you've found your IP address, open a Terminal on your computer and log in to your Pi using SSH: